hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 }
 ```

+At first glance, it seems like a good approach.

-However, usually, connected functions are nested and called as follows.
+However, usually, linked functions are nested and called as shown below.

 ```ts
 function main() {